Geodego/data_engineering_azure/data_warehouses/README.md

 - Dimension tables columns contain attributes like the store at which an item is purchased, or the customer who made the call, etc.

+Reference constraints in a star schema, are crucial for maintaining data integrity and ensuring accurate, reliable
+reporting:
+- **Reference Constraints**: Rules established to maintain consistent relationships between the tables in a star schema, often implemented as foreign key constraints.

+- **Foreign Key Constraints**: Ensure that each entry in the fact table corresponds to a valid record in a dimension table, linking data like sales records in the fact table to specific entities in dimension tables such as products and customers.

+- **Data Integrity**: These constraints prevent orphan records in the fact table and ensure that data in dimension tables can't be deleted or altered in a way that invalidates the relationships.

+- **Simplified Queries and Analysis**: By enforcing clear relationships between different data elements, these constraints make it easier to write queries and perform analysis.

+- **Performance Optimization**: While adding overhead during data loading, reference constraints often improve query performance by enabling the database to optimize query execution plans more effectively.

 ### Example: The DVD Rentals Sample Database.
 From 3NF to Star schema

 ![dvd-rental-db](./0-images/dvd-rental-db.png "dvd-rental-db.png")